-Last year I certainly wasn’t prepared for just what an emotional experience Britmums Live could be – especially listening to the Bloggers Keynote at the end of the conference.
+Last year I certainly wasn’t prepared for just what an emotional experience Britmums Live could be.
+The Bloggers Keynote at the end of the conference took me on a rollercoaster of emotions.
 I felt quite emotionally exhausted by the time I arrived home.
-This year, I was much more prepared for that – and thankfully it was less of a rollercoaster ride as a result!
+This year, I was much more prepared for that.
+Thankfully it was less of a rollercoaster ride as a result!

 The biggest thing I took away from my Britmums Live experience last year was the discovery of who I was as a blogger and what I wanted.
-I went thinking that I wanted to learn to be a pro-blogger; I left knowing that it wasn’t want I wanted at all.
-It taught me to be comfortable in who I was as a blogger, and to stop getting stressed out about stats and rankings.
-I slowed down a little, took a step back and while today I might blog just as frequently as I did then, I don’t allow blogging to take over my life in the same way.
-I’m in control of my blog – not the other way around and it’s a much happier place to be.
+I went thinking that I wanted to learn to be a pro-blogger.
+I left knowing that it wasn’t want I wanted at all.
+It taught me to be comfortable in who I was as a blogger; to stop getting stressed out about stats and rankings.
+I slowed down a little and took a step back.
+While today I might blog just as frequently as I did then, I don’t allow blogging to take over my life in the same way.
+I’m in control of my blog – not the other way around.
+It’s a much happier place to be.